 The packaging is just as important as the process.

 To freeze your favorite foods you want to use containers that are moisture-resistant, durable, leak-proof, easy to seal, and won’t crack when exposed to low temperatures.

-Plastic ziplock bags are the standard go-to but they aren’t very eco friendly or durable.
+Hard to recycle plastic ziplock bags are the standard go-to but they aren’t very eco friendly or durable.
 Sealable silicone bags are a much better alternative.
 They’re flexible, won’t crack in the cold, and completely reusable.

-We could go on and on about how to freeze specific foods, but we’ll leave that to the experts at North Dakota State University who have prepared an extremely thorough food freezing guide.
+For the rest, we could go on and on about how to freeze specific foods, but we’ll leave that to the experts at North Dakota State University who have prepared an extremely thorough food freezing guide.

 If you’re ready to take on slightly more challenging food waste hacks, pickling is hands-down the easiest and tastiest trick out.